|Born||in Rome, Lazio, Italy|

 Mini Bio (1)

-Massaccesi entered the horror film genre with Death Smiles on a Murderer (1973) under his real name, which inspired him to make other gothic horror films.
-Under a new pseudonym, Joe D'Amato, he directed soft-core, erotic films starring Laura Gemser, such as Emanuelle e Françoise le sorelline (1975), Emanuelle and the Last Cannibals (1977), Emanuelle in America (1977), Sexy Nights of the Living Dead (1980) and others.
+Massaccesi entered the horror genre with Death Smiles on a Murderer (1973) under his real name, which inspired him to make other gothic horror films.
+Under a new pseudonym, Joe D'Amato, he directed soft-core, erotic films starring Laura Gemser, such as Emanuelle's Revenge (1975), Emanuelle and the Last Cannibals (1977), Emanuelle in America (1977), Erotic Nights of the Living Dead (1980) and others.
 He also directed such action films as Duri a morire (1979).

 Massaccesi, now referring to himself as Joe D'Amato, entered the "gore" genere films with Beyond the Darkness (1979), which remains his most successful horror film, shot in four weeks on a low budget entirely at a villa near Bressanone and which had an excellent music soundtrack by the rock group Goblin.
-His next horror film, but less successful than the previous one, was Anthropophagus (1980), directed under the alias "Peter Newton".
+His next horror film, but less successful than the previous one, was Antropophagus (1980), directed as "Peter Newton".
 The film starred Tisa Farrow, sister of Mia Farrow and the star of Zombie (1979), another gore genre flick.